 9. To continue on the second half of the Figure of 8, turn left as you approach the village centre and follow Church Street.
 This takes you past the village school and the church of St Lawrence on your right, which is well worth a visit.
 The church dates from the 14th Century and houses a very interesting display about the history of the village.
 Look out for poignant plaques through this part of the village giving details about the inhabitants of the buildings during the time of the Plague.

 10. Follow this road a little further and you will pass Eyam Hall on your right.
 This beautiful Jacobean Hall dates from 1672 and has been owned and managed by the same family for more than eleven generations.
 It is open to the public on certain days, see www.eyamhall.net for information.
-Its stable yard houses a number of local craft shops, as well as a lovely licensed restaurant, The Coolstone, which is another great place to stop for some mid-walk refreshments.
+Its stable yard houses a number of local craft shops and restaurants.
 Opposite Eyam Hall you will find the old village stocks and a small but interesting Visitor Information Centre.

 11. Continue the walk along Church Street, following the road as it bears left.
 Immediately after the little general store on the right, turn right on to Hawkhill Road, following signs to the Museum.
 The Museum is small but packed with interesting information about the history of the village and is well worth spending some time visiting.
 There are public toilets here too.